KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 The "ng-app" directive is used to define the root element of an AngularJS application.It initializes the application and auto-bootstraps the AngularJS framework.

-The "ngFor" directive is used to iterate over a collection of items in Angular and generate the corresponding HTML elements for each item.
-The "trackBy" function is used in conjunction with the ngFor directive in Angular to improve the performance of rendering lists.
-It provides away to uniquely identify and track items in the collection, allowing Angular to optimize the rendering process by reusing existing DOM elements instead of recreating them.

 The "ngStyle" directive is used to dynamically apply styles to an element based on the values of expressions in the component.
 It allows for dynamic styling without directly manipulating the CSS classes.